TheonlyIcebear/Bloxflip-Smart-Bet/README.md

 # tool is dont predict %100, pls stop spam in discord channel
 ----------------------------------------------------------------------
+# Ice bear, if your reading this, add me back on discord "truegatolover"

 # Bloxflip Smart Bet 🧠
 **Join the discord and create a ticket if you wan't help with a bug**: https://discord.gg/b3g5UszgAs <br>
 **You can message me at**: Ice Bear#0167

 A program that uses strategies and probability maths to choose the best times to bet on BloxFlip's crash gamemode https://bloxflip.com/a/IceBear. <br>
 **THIS DOES NOT PREDICT 100% WHEN ITS GOING TO CRASH**: <br>